build-server-protocol/build-server-protocol/docs/bsp.md

 This request may be considered as the inverse of `buildTarget/textDocuments`.
 This method can be used by a language server on `textDocument/didOpen` to lookup which compiler instance to use to compile that given text document.
-In the case there are multiple targets (for example JVM/JS) containing the same source file, the language server can may present in the editor multiple options via `textDocument/codeLens` to configure how to dis-ambiguate.
+In the case there are multiple targets (for example different platforms: JVM/JS, or x86/ARM) containing the same source file, the language server may present in the editor multiple options via `textDocument/codeLens` to configure how to dis-ambiguate.

 * method: `textDocument/buildTargets`
 * params: `TextDocumentBuildTargetsParams`, defined as follows